 Monday, September 03, 2012

 I picked the very last plum from the tree today.
 I feel kind of sad that I have to wait till next year to taste the sweet plums again.
 We truly enjoyed it very much.
 I picked lots of it 3 weeks ago as it all ripen at the same time.
 I decided to make homemade plum jam with it.
 I actually like homemade jam as I didn’t want to use a lot of sugar in it.
-I am happy with this pectin-free and low in sugar jam.
+I am happy with this pectin-free and not overload with sugar jam.
 It is tangy, sweet at the same time with great plum taste.
 I like it on toast, scones and Carlos like it over his plain yogurt.
 I still have a jar in my fridge and maybe I should make rugelach with it.
 Stay tune for it.
 I might bake it only when I am back from New York.
 I will be away from my blog for a while so I might not be able to reply to your comments but I will get to it as soon as possible.